glienard/html-to-sql/README.md

   * area
   * canonical
   * img
+* NoFollow: bool: true if attribute rel=nofollow is found.

 ### Words
 Object that stores all words, word by word, in order of appearance with their enclosed tags.
 * *Word*: string cannot contain whitespace.
 It cannot contain punctuation marks except for hyphens and dots if they are immediatly followed by another character.  eg